Aprilluabsinthe/Social-Network-Web-Application/hw7/README.md

       * https://community.spiceworks.com/topic/1398888-getting-dynamically-generated-button-id-with-ajax
       * https://docs.djangoproject.com/en/3.1/topics/db/examples/many_to_one/
       * https://stackoverflow.com/questions/19877968/ajax-post-request-and-string-concatenation
-source code, in whole or in part, from any source, other than the course examples provided to me this semester, when preparing my solution for this homework assignment.
+8) Integrity Statement: I, Di Lu, did not electronically copy any source code, in whole or in part, from any source, other than the course examples provided to me this semester, when preparing my solution for this homework assignment.